DronePayloadTeam3/drone-design-analysis/README.md

 How to Reproduce the Results
 To reproduce the results:
-  - Use the provided droneArmMaterials.mat file.
+1. Use the provided droneArmMaterials.mat material properties database.
-  - Use the provided Drone Arm Design 1.STEP CAD model.
+2. Use the provided Design_1_CAD_Model.STEP CAD model.
-  - Use the provided Drone Arm Design 2.STEP CAD model.
+3. Use the provided Design_2_CAD_Model.STL CAD model.
+4. Open DroneDesign_Team3_Analysis.mlx in MATLAB.
-  - Run the Live Script without modifying the input parameters.
+5. Run the Live Script without modifying the input parameters.

 The script will automatically generate:
   - Payload summary tables